Bachelor's Degree in Logistics MGMT

 Read about the curricula and requirements of a bachelor's degree in logistics management.
 Learn about major options, career and employment possibilities, and continuing education offerings for graduates in this field.

-Bachelor's degree programs in logistics management, or supply chain management, are normally offered through the business colleges of universities.
+Bachelor's degree programs in logistics management, or supply chain management, are normally offered through the business divisions of universities.
 These 4-year programs, which are sometimes available online, prepare graduates to control and plan the movement of a variety of goods and services from point of origin to end-customer.
 Students generally will have the opportunity to work in simulated business environments and on capstone projects that may be required for graduation.

 Programs generally include instruction in related fields, such as purchasing, inventory management, information systems and customer service.
 Subjects of study typically include: